-Fernie Mountain Market provides a place where vendors can promote and sell the handmade and homemade goods that they make, bake, or grow.
+Fernie Mountain Market provides a place where vendors can promote and sell the items they make, bake, or grow.

 If you’d like to vend at the Mountain Market, review the Market Guidelines below then contact us and we will let you know if there is a need for the products or services you offer.
 We are happy to host vendors that would like to attend just a few markets a year or the whole season.
-A Market Coordinator is onsite at 8am each market day, just ask another vendor to pick us out from the crowd and we’ll be glad to give you a hand.
+In your email please include: where you are from, what you hope to sell and details on how you make, bake or grow it yourself.

-Once you have approval, please register as a Mountain Market Vendor.
-You must register to be to vend at any of the Mountain Market events.
-If you receive Mountain Market eNewsletters via email from us, that means you are registered as a vendor.
+Once you have approval (instructions above), please register as a Mountain Market Vendor.
+You must be a registered Mountain Market vendor to attend and vend at Mountain Market events.
+If you receive Mountain Market email newsletters, that means you are registered as a vendor.
 Be sure to keep an eye out for our monthly emails which come out on the 1st of each month from May to October.

 Vendors commit 100% of their vending area to selling items that they can say “I made it, I baked it, or I grew it”